haikukoten/sui-events-notifier/README.md

 # Install dependencies
 npm install

+# Build the application for production
+npm run build

-# Start the server
+# Start the production server
 npm start
 ```

-The web interface will be available at http://localhost:3000.
+The web interface will be available at http://localhost:3002.

 ### CLI Tool